nothingspecialforu/EvtPsstBlog/README.md

 ```

-After a lot of tries we have an valid EventLog process token and we are able to elevate a *SYNCHRONIZE* handle to *PROCESS_QUERY_INFORMATION* | *PROCESS_DUP_HANDLE* if we get the right *SYNCHRONIZE* handle of the EventLog Process.
+After a lot of tries we have an valid EventLog process token and we are able to elevate a *SYNCHRONIZE* handle to *PROCESS_QUERY_INFORMATION* AND *PROCESS_DUP_HANDLE* if we get the right *SYNCHRONIZE* handle of the EventLog Process.

 For the bruteforce we either have to duplicate all RPCSs *SYNCHRONIZE* handles at once or step through them one by one.